franpossetto/RevitAPIExtension/README.md

 Those are a couple of common project structures that you can use for start your project.
 All files not related with code are ignored on this Schemas.

 ###### 1. Basic App
-This template create Three Push Buttons in the Ribbon Bar.
-You can start writting your code opening Extrnal Command Files.
-This template add RevitAPI.dll and RevitAPIUI dll on your Reference.
+This template create a Push Button in the Ribbon Bar.
+You can start writting your code opening Extrnal Command File.
+This template add RevitAPI.dll and RevitAPIUI dll on your Reference and Post-Build commands to handle Revit Versions and Deploy process.

 ```bash
 RevitAddon